-Caroline’s personal history brought her into adulthood feeling isolated, silenced, and disconnected from her authentic self.
 A creative and introverted learner with rare abilities to see and process audio visual stimuli, Caroline was (like so many others) misdiagnosed, miscategorized, and made to feel flawed by a culture that values impossible physical ideals.
-Many well-meaning and intelligent Western medicine experts offered labels in attempt to make sense of her experience: bipolar disorder, learning disorder, seizure disorder, eating disorder, depression, anxiety, mixed episode behavioral disorder, attention deficit disorder, sensory processing disorder…you name a bodily function, they found a way to label it broken.
-And while those are real conditions with important treatment plans and protocols, nothing about the process felt healing to Caroline.
-Sometimes the labels helped to make things clearer, but often the diagnosis just made her feel more outcast and unlovable.
-And in the meantime, diagnosis or no diagnosis, Caroline lived daily with great suffering and self-loathing that took the form of deep sadness, dangerously restrictive eating patterns, long periods of isolation, suicide attempts & cutting, an inability to maintain healthy personal boundaries, and drug & alcohol abuse.
+As a young person, Caroline lived daily with great suffering and self-loathing that took the form of deep sadness, dangerously restrictive eating patterns, long periods of isolation, suicide attempts & cutting, an inability to maintain healthy personal boundaries, and drug & alcohol abuse.

-Pulled by a universal and inextinguishable inner voice and inspired by a community that didn’t give up on her, Caroline pursued her work as an artist, writer, dancer and performer.
-She continued to seek necessary help from Western medicine, but also continued her search for healing in the practices of yoga, her First Nation and Jewish roots, in literature and visual art, in the teachings of Buddhism, naturopathy, homeopathy, and more.
-One day a renowned psychopharmacologist — sharing Caroline’s acute frustration that the recent arrangement of pills had backfired and nothing seemed to “work” — pulled out a print of Vincent van Gogh’s Starry Night.
+Pulled by a universal and inextinguishable inner voice and inspired by a supportive community, Caroline pursued work as an artist, writer, dancer and performer.
+While seeking necessary help from Western medicine, Caroline also searched for healing in the practices of yoga, in literature and visual art, in the teachings of Buddhism, naturopathy, homeopathy, and more.
+One day a renowned psychopharmacologist pulled out a print of Vincent van Gogh’s Starry Night.

-Together they stared at the painting and talked about what they saw in the dark hues and frenetic brush strokes.
-The doctor asked Caroline what she thought Vincent must have been seeing and hearing on a daily basis to create such a robust and important piece of art.
+Together Caroline and the doctor stared at the painting and talked about what they saw in the dark hues and frenetic brush strokes.
+The doctor asked Caroline about what Vincent must have been seeing and hearing on a daily basis to create such a robust and important piece of art.
 Caroline felt a stark truth in that moment: that the bodies & brains we’re given are ours for the long haul.
-She became immediately conscious that she had a unique biological make-up and she could either let it overwhelm her, or she could learn to maneuver and master it.
-And it seemed true, there in that office staring at a dog-eared print of Starry Night, that the art she longed to make and the service she was compelled to accomplish were only possible if she agreed to work with the tools she had been given.
-She felt, for the first time, that her so-called disorders might be assets that the artist and activist she was becoming could really use.
+Our unique biological make-up can either overwhelm us, or we can learn to maneuver and master it.
+And it seemed true, there in that office staring at a dog-eared print of Starry Night, that the art and service Caroline wanted to offer were only possible if these so-called disorders became assets.

-The study and practice of Spoken Word helped Caroline fully and publicly claim her voice & her history, and it continues to give her the skills and strength to stand in her truth.
-While she still honors medicine from Eastern, Western & First Nation traditions, and though she often pursues poetry opportunities outside of the slam world, Caroline will always consider Slam Poetry to be one of her most precious tools for survival and health.
-She is committed to creating safe and exciting spaces in which anyone- regardless of literary skill, performance experience, personal history, belief system or politic– can bask in the liberating and healing gifts of Spoken Word.
+Caroline will always consider Slam Poetry to be one of the most precious tools for survival and health.
+Caroline is committed to creating safe and exciting spaces in which anyone- regardless of literary skill, performance experience, personal history, belief system or politic– can bask in the liberating and healing gifts of Spoken Word.